WHAT DOES A PRAVASSA WELLNESS VACATION LOOK LIKE?

 What level are the active excursions?

-Bali's Activity Level is MODERATE.
-Focus is on yoga, walking, climbing temple stairs, and treks through nature.
+Indonesia's Activity Level is MODERATE.
+Focus is on walking, climbing temple stairs, yoga, sitting for meditation, bike rides and treks through nature.

 Our #changedbytravel hashtag is most appropriate when you find yourself far away from home in a foreign land.
 Expect to be taken out of your comfort zone - where your most profound personal change will happen.
-For active experiences in Bali (temple tours, walking tours, etc.) we ask that you wear good walking shoes.
+For active experiences in Indonesia we ask that you wear good walking shoes.

 What can I expect in the Wellness Classes?